BaeSeong-min/SoftwareDesign/README.md

 javac /workspace/softWare/src/SoftwareDesign/SecondAssignment/First/src/ui/*.java

 <hr/>
-- how to signUp for principal with registering kindergarten <br/>
+- how to signUp for principal with registering kindergarten (We suppose only one kindergarten) <br/>
 <h4>java Main signUpForPrincipal</h4> <br/>

 Flow: